Gizra/og_context_access_callback/README.md

 In different scenarios, such has having [OG Purl](https://drupal.org/project/og_purl) module enabled using OG context in the access callback will not work.

+## Usage

+* Enable the module
+* Under `admin/config/group/context` enable the `OG context in access callback` OG context handler and make sure it's the first handler in the list.

 ## Technical Overview

 Lets assume OG purl is indeed enabled.
 Upon it's `hook_init()` OG context is trying to be determined.